We have been actively

 I will look at the amount of wear or thinning to the gold decoration,

-the degree of shine, or lack of, to the black paint, and the amount of
+particularly along the front edge at the "fabric path".
+I will try to assess the degree of shine, or lack of, to the black paint, and the amount of

 scratches or "pin marks" on the surface.
 I'll look